daerduoCarey/where2act/code/README.md

 In our experiments, we train one network per primitive action but across all shape categories.
 The table below summarizes our default offline data generation epochs.
-These numbers are picked such that the offline positive data reaches 10K to start off successful training.
+These numbers are picked empirically such that the offline positive data reaches 10K to start off successful training.
 If you use a different setting, such as training per shape category (e.g. on Cabinet only), you might need less epochs of data to collect offline.

 | Primitive Action Type  | Training Epochs |   Testing Epochs   |